Debden, Epping Forest: Sport, culture and politics

 The local Debden Sports Club, founded in 1948, includes a football team that competes in local leagues.
-Until 2014, there was an annual Debden Day celebration.
+In Boxing, Dennis & Dyer Boxing Academy located off of Debden Broadway opened in 2020, teaches boxing at amateur and professional level by British Boxing Board of Control certified coaches.Until 2014, there was an annual Debden Day celebration.
 Debden is the location of the British Postal Museum Store.
 Debden Community Association was founded circa 1950 and formerly had premises at Loughton Hall and on land owned by Epping Forest College.

 Most council seats in Debden were held until 2004 by the Labour Party.
 Then a swing to the British National Party occurred, but the BNP lost its last seat to the Loughton Residents Association in 2012.
 See main article Politics of Loughton.